schauveau/sydpower-mqtt/MQTT-MODBUS.md

   - AC output is 220V or 230V
   - The state of the Overload Protection Button
   - The Fan
+### Input register 42
+  - For the F2400:
+     - contains the sum of 0x03d8 (if USB output) and 0xe000 (if DC output)
+### Input register 48
+  - For the F2400:
+     - contains 0x8000 while AC charging otherwise 0x4000.
+     - can also briefly contain 0x0000

 ### Input register 53 - State of Charge S1

-  - Hold the state of charge of the 1st extension battery
+  - Provide the state of charge of the 1st extension battery
   - 0 when the extension battery is missing
   - otherwise a value between 10 and 1010.
      - for example, value 504 means 49.4%